himaxwell/himaxwell.github.io/_drafts/concerns-part2.md

 - [x] Promotes loose coupling in an application by focusing on sending and responding to messages vs. underlying implementations, and
 - [x] Encourages sending messages using public interfaces

-Making appropriate use of composition, inheritance, and polymorphism is an implementation detail.
+Making appropriate use of composition, inheritance, and polymorphism in a message-based paradigm is an implementation detail.
 Recall that earlier we said,

 > Thinking about the relationships among our classes yields high-quality designs.

 We can frame relationships in terms of the messages passed between classes:

-- Inheritance: We can respond to the same set of messages as our parent, add new messages we want to respond to, and customize the responses.
+- Inheritance: We can respond to the same set of messages as our parent, adding new messages we want to respond to and customizing the responses.
-- Composition: We send a message to composed class asking it to perform a function for us.
+- Composition: We send a message to the composed class asking it to perform a function for us.
 As long as the composed class can respond to the message we send, we are good!
 - Polymorphism: A role can respond to a given set of messages.
 By playing a role, we gain the ability to respond to those messages too.

 In reality, we can substitute the word "relationships" in the quote above and end up with an equally true axiom:

-> Thinking about the messages our classes can send and respond to yields high-quality designs.
+> Thinking about the _messages_ our classes can send and respond to yields high-quality designs.

 ### Driving the Point Home